ashrea06/recon/Recon.md

 # 🌐 CMS Analysis

-## An organization's main web presence may provide an avenue for attacking the organization.
-Content Management Systems (CMS) are a common choice for building and maintaining that web presence.Identifying the CMS technology may aid in formulating attacks against the organization as CMS vulnerabilities may be used as a "watering hole" for customers and/or employees of the "target organization".
+An organization's main web presence may provide an avenue for attacking the organization.
+Content Management Systems (CMS) are a common choice for building and maintaining that web presence.
+Identifying the CMS technology may aid in formulating attacks against the organization as CMS vulnerabilities may be used as a "watering hole" for customers and/or employees of the "target organization".

 The "https://whatcms.org" site can be used to anonymously detect the underlying technology related to a given domain.
 Identification of the CMS is often follwed by some form of scanning during the active phase of testing.

 - Submit the in-scope customer domain(s) to whatcms.org.
 - Record interesting results in the reconnaissance report.